 [5.21] A unit must expend one Movement Point to enter a clear terrain hex.
 To enter other types of hexes, a unit must expend more than one Movement Point.
-When the Terrain Key calls for a Movement Point expenditure to cross a terrain hexide, this cost is in addition to the terrain cost for entering the hex.
+When the Terrain Effects Chart calls for a Movement Point expenditure to cross a terrain hexside, this cost is in addition to the terrain cost for entering the hex.
 Movement Point costs are summarized on the Terrain Key on the map.
 Movement Point costs are cumulative.

-[5.22] A unit which moves from one road hex directly into an adjacent road hex through a road hexside expends only 1⁄2 Movement Point, regardless of other terrain in the hex.

-[5.23] A unit which moves from one trail hex directly into an adjacent trail through a trail hexside expends one Movement Point, regardless of other terrain in the hex.

-[5.24] A unit may not enter a hex if it does not have sufficient Movement Points remaining to pay the Movement Point cost to enter the hex itself and the hexside being crossed.
+- [5.22] A unit which moves from one road hex directly to an adjacent road hex through a road hexside expends only 1⁄2 Movement Point, regardless of other terrain in the hex. - [5.23] A unit which moves from one trail hex directly into an adjacent trail hex through a trail hexside expends one Movement Point, regardless of other terrain in the hex. - [5.24] Armored, reconnaissance, mechanized and self-propelled artillery units may never enter a rough, broken or forest hex, or pass through a river or stream hexside, except through road or trail hexsides.
+If forced to retreat through a non-road, non-trail hexside into a rough, broken or forest hex or across a river or stream hexside, units of the type listed above are eliminated instead. - [5.25] A unit may not enter a hex if it does not have sufficient Movement Points remaining to pay the Movement Point cost to enter the hex itself and the hexside being crossed.

-[5.25] Armored units may enter only clear and Town hexes; they may enter any other hex only via a road or trail hexside.